CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 ![](../img/ansatz-star.png)
 *A circuit with the star topology*

-## The results: A Bars and Stripes Distribution
+## The results: A Bars and Stripes distribution

 As we'll be able to see when we run the workflow, the QCBM model is able to accurately represent the distribution corresponding to the BAS dataset, by attaching a high probability close to *1/6* for each of the BAS patterns, and a low probability (close to 0) for the remaining patterns.

 ![The DDQCL Process](../img/training.png)*We start with a random distribution coming from the random initialization of the circuit parameters.
 After the training process, we end with a distribution that gives the BAS patterns high probabilities, and all the other patterns low probabilities.*

-## Composing a Workflow to Generate a QCBM for BAS Patterns
+## Composing a workflow to generate a QCBM for BAS patterns

 In the next steps we will write the code necessary to build and train this QCBM model in Orquestra.
 The code consists of three main parts:
 - `ansatz.py` which builds the circuit.